Charles Nicholson Jewel Oliver

 Charles Nicholson Jewel Oliver CMG (24 April 1848 – 14 June 1920) was a first-class cricketer and public servant in Australia.

-Born in Hobart, Tasmania, Australia, Oliver entered the New South Wales Civil Service, and was appointed Under-Secretary for Lands in November 1880.
+Born in Hobart, Van Diemen's Land, Oliver entered the New South Wales Civil Service, and was appointed Under-Secretary for Lands in November 1880.
 He then became one of the Commissioners of Railways under the new non-political system of control.

+In 1906 the Legislative council passed the Railway Commissioners Appointment Act, with the provision that it should not take effect until a new set of commissioners had been selected.
+So Oliver retired in April 1907 along with David Kirkcaldie and William Meeke Fehon, and the new Chief commissioner, Tom Richard Johnson, appointed.
+Kirkcaldie was appointed assistant commissioner for railways and Harry Richardson assistant commissioner for tramways.

 Oliver played three games of cricket for New South Wales between 1865 and 1873.
+He was a member of the Sydney Cricket Ground Trust and chairman from 1898.